 After completing this course, the student will be able to:

 - Understand the role of the atmosphere, the ocean the ice sheets and the solid Earth in the climate system.

 - Describe the climate evolution of the Earth (snowball Earth, greenhouse Earth, glacial cycle, global warming) and the key physical processes.

 - Use simple numerical models to describe the interaction between the atmosphere, the ocean, the ice sheets and the solid Earth.

-- Develop a numerical model in Matlab (or an equivalent language).
+- Develop a numerical model (in Python/Matlab or equivalent).

 - Present and discuss the results of the numerical model in a written report.